Upcoming Elections

 Electing candidates who will follow biblical principles and conservative values starts at home, right here in Montgomery County, with every single election.

-Voter guides are not generally available for local elections, but check the local Republican Party website as their Candidates Committee will often make local recommendations.
+Voter guides are not generally available for local elections, but check the Montgomery County Republican Party website as their Candidates Committee will often make local recommendations.

 Researching local candidates includes reviewing candidate forums and debates; visiting their campaign websites; and attending “meet and greet” events to evaluate their character and learning about their endorsements and supporters.